This $4 Hack Will Save You from Bad Airport Salads

 Plus, all of these salads are like $15.

-I'm not saying that bagged salad kits are gourmet by any means, but at least you can spend less money and get something better than all-white iceberg and Lunchables-grade chunks of ham.
-And yes, you could make your own salad and put it in a plastic container, but when you're traveling, shortcuts are sometimes necessary.
-Besides, bagged salad, in addition to being convenient, is super-easy to squeeze into your luggage.
+I’m not saying that bagged salad kits are gourmet by any means, but at least you can spend less money and get something better than all-white iceberg and Lunchables-grade chunks of ham.
+And yes, you could make your own salad and put it in a plastic container, but when you’re traveling, shortcuts are sometimes necessary.
+Besides, a bagged salad, in addition to being convenient, is super-easy to squeeze into your luggage.

 I Took Bagged Salad on a Plane & This Is How It Went

 On my way home from a recent work trip, I decided to give the bagged-salad-on-a-plane experiment a go.
 The night before my flight, I bought a Taylor Farms Sweet Kale Chopped Salad from Target for $3.99 and stashed it in my hotel room fridge.
 The kit had a decent mix of ingredients including kale, broccoli, Brussels sprouts, and radicchio — plus roasted pumpkin seeds and cranberries.
 And I was decidedly excited to eat it at 30,000 feet in the air.